Find a Community

 • Avoid crowded stores and shopping centers.
 These can be overwhelming, even to those of us that don’t have dementia.

-• Stick to your senior loved one’s normal routine as much as possible.
+• Stick to your their normal routine as much as possible.

 • Keep holiday gatherings small.